jnvsor/screencap/README.md

         Number of threads to use

       --
-        Stop screencap receiving input and pass all following flags to avconv
+        Stop screencap receiving input and pass all following parameters to command

 ### Other tips
 #### Editors
-Kdenlive development has ceased.
-If blender wasn't the best linux video editor before, it sure is now.
 In my opinion [blender](http://www.blender.org/) with [gimp](http://www.gimp.org/) and [audacity](http://audacity.sourceforge.net/) outperforms all other linux video editing software.

 #### Sound not synchronizing
-Pulseaudio has a weird tendency to mix up 48khz and 44.1khz, in such a way that avconv/ffmpeg flags can't even un-screw it up.
+Pulseaudio has a weird tendency to mix up 48khz and 44.1khz, in such a way that FFmpeg flags can't even un-screw it up.
 To fix this problem, you can edit `/etc/pulse/daemon.conf` and change or uncomment the  `default-sample-rate` and/or `alternate-sample-rate` lines to get the sound back in sync.

+Avconv's x11grab device is broken and doesn't support the `-framerate` option - this means that any dropped frames will result in the output being shifted by a small amount of time and eventually desync from the sound.
+This is why this script no longer supports avconv.

+#### Getting FFmpeg
+If you are on ubuntu or an ubuntu derivative, you can use a PPA to install FFmpeg.

+    apt-add-repository ppa:jon-severinsson/ffmpeg
+    apt-get update
+    apt-get install ffmpeg

+I am not affiliated with or responsible for any FFmpeg PPAs.

-#### Compiling avconv
+#### Compiling FFmpeg
-Compiling a custom avconv if your package manager doesn't have a good one is not the hardest thing in the world.
-That said I'm not going to offer a massive instruction manual here, but instead the basic steps I use to get the git repo, configure it, and build it on my system.
+Compiling a custom FFmpeg if your package manager doesn't have a good one is not the hardest thing in the world.
+That said I'm not going to offer a massive instruction manual here, but instead the basic steps I use to get the git repo, configure it, and build it on my system (debian sid).

-    git clone git://git.libav.org/libav.git
+    git clone git@github.com:FFmpeg/FFmpeg.git
-    cd libav
+    cd FFmpeg
-    ./configure --arch=amd64 --enable-pthreads --enable-librtmp --enable-libopenjpeg --enable-libopus --enable-libschroedinger --enable-libspeex --enable-libtheora --enable-vaapi --enable-runtime-cpudetect --libdir=/usr/lib/x86_64-linux-gnu --enable-libvorbis --enable-zlib --enable-swscale --enable-libcdio --enable-bzlib --enable-libdc1394 --enable-frei0r --enable-gnutls --enable-libgsm --enable-libmp3lame --enable-libpulse --enable-vdpau --enable-libvpx --enable-gpl --enable-x11grab --enable-libx264 --shlibdir=/usr/lib/x86_64-linux-gnu --enable-shared --disable-static --prefix=$HOME/libavbuild make
+    ./configure --arch=amd64 --enable-pthreads --enable-libopencv --enable-librtmp --enable-libopenjpeg --enable-libopus --enable-libschroedinger --enable-libspeex --enable-libtheora --enable-vaapi --enable-runtime-cpudetect --libdir=/usr/lib/x86_64-linux-gnu --enable-libvorbis --enable-zlib --enable-swscale --enable-libcdio --enable-bzlib --enable-libdc1394 --enable-frei0r --enable-gnutls --enable-libgsm --enable-libmp3lame --enable-libpulse --enable-vdpau --enable-libvpx --enable-gpl --enable-x11grab --enable-libx264 --shlibdir=/usr/lib/x86_64-linux-gnu --enable-shared --disable-static --prefix=$HOME/FFmpeg make
     make install

+The binary should now be found at `~/FFmpeg/bin/FFmpeg`

+You may need to run `make install` as root.